Description and Discussion on DCASE 2025 Challenge Task 2: First-shot Unsupervised Anomalous Sound Detection for Machine Condition Monitoring: First-shot Unsupervised Anomalous Sound Detection under Domain Shifted Conditions

 \section{First-shot Unsupervised Anomalous Sound Detection under Domain Shifted Conditions}

-Consider an audio clip represented by the $L$-sample time-domain observation $\vect{x} \in \mathbb{R}^L$, which contains sounds produced by a machine.
+Consider an audio clip $\vect{x}$, which contains sounds produced by a machine.
 The objective of the ASD task is to classify the machine as either normal or anomalous by calculating an anomaly score $\mathcal{A}_{\theta}(\vect{x})$ using an anomaly score calculator $\mathcal{A}$ with parameters $\theta$.
-The input of $\mathcal{A}$ can be the audio clip $\vect{x}$ or $\vect{x}$ with additional information such as labels indicating the operation condition of the machine.
+The input of $\mathcal{A}$ can be the audio clip $\vect{x}$ with or without additional information such as labels indicating the operation condition of the machine.
 The machine is then determined to be anomalous when $\mathcal{A}_{\theta}(\vect{x})$ exceeds a pre-defined threshold $\phi$ as

-The primary difficulty in this task is to train the anomaly score calculator with only normal sounds (unsupervised ASD).
-The DCASE 2020 Challenge Task 2~\cite{Koizumi2020dcase} was designed to address this issue, and all the following tasks stand on this unsupervised ASD setting.
+The primary difficulty in this task is to train the anomaly score calculator with only normal sounds (UASD).
+The DCASE 2020 Challenge Task 2~\cite{Koizumi2020dcase} was designed to address this issue, and all the following tasks stand on this UASD setting.

 Addressing the domain-shift problem is also essential for the practical implementation of ASD systems.
 Domain shifts refer to variations in conditions between training and testing phases, which alter the distribution of the observed sound data.
 These variations can result from differences in operating speed, machine load, heating temperature, microphone arrangement, environmental noise, and other factors.
 Two domains are defined: the \textbf{source domain}, representing the original condition with sufficient training data, and the \textbf{target domain}, representing another condition where only limited samples are available.
 This year's task follows the 2022 to 2024 Task 2~\cite{Dohi2022DCASE, Dohi2023DCASE, Nishida2024DCASE} setting, where the domain information is assumed to be unknown in the test phase and anomalies from both domains have to be detected with a single threshold.
 In this case, domain generalization is required to achieve good performance.